Bamyan

+Bamyan sits at an altitude of about 8366 ft above sea level.
+The municipality is divided into four districts and has a total land area of 35 km2.
+There are about 4,435 dwelling units in the city.
+Bamyan marked the most westerly point of Buddhist expansion and was a crucial hub of trade for much of the second millennium CE.
+It was a place where East met West and its archaeology reveals a blend of Greek, Turkic, Persian, Chinese, and Indian influences.
+The city has been one of Afghanistan's most touristic places.

 Bamyan is referred to by some as the "Shining Light" and "Valley of Gods".
+In 2008 the world's oldest oil paintings were found in Bamyan Valley caves.
 There are several tourist attractions near the city, including the destroyed Buddhas of Bamyan, which were carved into cliffs on the north side of Bamyan city in the 3rd to 5th centuries CE, dating them to the pre-Islamic Hephthalite rule.
-They were part of a UNESCO World Heritage Site and tragically destroyed by the Taliban in 2001.
-Other attractions close to the city include Shahr-e Gholghola and Zuhak.
-In 2008, in a maze of caves in the Bamiyan Valley were found the world's oldest oil paintings.
+They were part of a UNESCO World Heritage Site and were destroyed by the Taliban in 2001.
+Other tourist attractions close to the city include Shahr-e-Gholghola and Zuhak.
 At the end of the 10th century, there was a Buddhist culture in which several thousand Buddhist monks lived in caves carved into the mountain.
-The 53 meters known as the Salsal and 35 meters known as Shahmama were the high-standing Buddha statues and best-known monuments left by the Buddhists, which were destroyed by the Taliban in 2001.
+The 53 meters known as the Salsal and 35 meters known as Shahmama were the high-standing Buddha statues and best-known monuments left by the Buddhists.
 Furthermore, there are several cultural sites left from both the Buddhist and the later Islamic era of the valley.
-While the Taliban were out of power from 2002 to 2021, considerable efforts were made to preserve the cultural monuments in the valley.
-The city of Bamyan has four districts and a total land area of 3,539 hectares.
-The total number of dwellings in this city is 4,435.

-The Bamyan valley marked the most westerly point of Buddhist expansion and was a crucial hub of trade for much of the second millennium CE.
-It was a place where East met West and its archaeology reveals a blend of Greek, Turkic, Persian, Chinese, and Indian influences.
-The valley was one of Afghanistan's most touristic places.